MWyssy/gcp-project-replica-public/FAQS.md

 ### Can we use something other than Terraform for my infrastructure as code?

-Yes by all means, just make sure to document this in the README that guides the user through
+Yes by all means, just make sure to document this in the README that guides the user through and that you are comfortable explaining why you chose the tool.

 ### Do I have to use CircleCI for my CI pipelines?

-Nope by all means feel free to use another CI tool if you wish.
+No. By all means feel free to use another CI tool if you wish.
+Make sure to make notes around why you chose a particular tool.

 ### Are there any tools you recommend for drawing diagrams of architecture?